Arvanaghi/SessionGopher/README.md

-Copyright 2017 FireEye, created by Brandon Arvanaghi (https://arvanaghi.com)
+Copyright 2017 FireEye, created by Brandon Arvanaghi ([@arvanaghi](https://twitter.com/arvanaghi "Arvanaghi's Twitter"))

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.